A5H73Y/Parkour/docs/tutorials/challenge-mode.md

 ## Starting the Challenge

 Once the host happy there are sufficient players they can initiate the Challenge countdown.
-Depending on the config, the player's will be teleported to the start of the Course unable to move while the Countdown begins, once the Countdowns ends their movement is restored and the Course begins as normal.
+Depending on the config, the player's will be teleported to the start of the Course unable to move while the Countdown begins, once the Countdowns ends their movement is restored, and the Course begins as normal.

-The first Player to finish the Course is declared the winner and the participants are notified.
+The first Player to finish the Course is declared the winner, and the participants are notified.
 If there is a wager the amount will be deducted from each participant and rewarded to the winning Player.

 _Command: /pa challenge info_